Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

-Second, a further subtle issue can arise when the specification of controls in $w_i$ is insufficiently flexible.
-To ensure we estimate a convex weighted average of treatment effects free of omitted variable bias with a single instrument that is only conditionally as-good-as-randomly assigned, the covariates $w_{i}$ need to enter flexibly enough so that the conditional mean of the instrument vector given $w_i$, $E[z_i\mid w_i]$, is linear in the covariates (\textcite{kolesar13late} shows this condition is sufficient, while \textcite{blandhol2022tsls} show it is necessary).
-When the instrument is a vector of dummies, a sufficient condition for nonnegative weights is that the mean of each element of $z_i$ is linear in $w_i$ and the remaining elements of $z_i$ \parencite{ghk24}.
-In our application below, this would require interacting the examiner assignment with art unit-by-year fixed effects, similar to the specification in \textcite{angrist1991does}.
-However, as with the potential monotonicity violations discussed above, more parsimonious control specifications (such as only using examiner dummies and art unit-by-year fixed effects without interacting them) need not generate meaningful bias, and they may in fact yield more precise estimates.
-In practice, researchers can explore this potential bias-variance tradeoff by checking robustness to alternative control specifications.
+Second, a further issue can arise when the specification of controls in $w_i$ is insufficiently flexible.
+To avoid omitted variable bias with instruments that are only conditionally as-good-as-randomly assigned, the covariates $w_{i}$ need to enter flexibly enough so that the conditional mean of the instrument vector given $w_i$, $E[z_i\mid w_i]$, is linear in the covariates (\textcite{kolesar13late} shows this condition is sufficient, while \textcite{blandhol2022tsls} show it is necessary).
+This condition holds automatically when $w_i$ is a set of fixed effects, but if other or multiple sets of controls are needed it may require adding interactions and higher-order terms.
+Further flexibility may then be needed for average monotonicity to hold.
+As we show in \Cref{sec:derivations} (\Cref{lemma:lambda_weights}), the average monotonicity condition applies to the population leniency measure based on the first-stage equation.
+If, say, there are examiners working in multiple art units with art-unit-specific leniencies then a first stage that only controls for art-unit-by-cohort fixed effects additively will be misspecified.
+This misspecification could cause average monotonicity to fail unless we run a first stage that interacts the examiner assignment with art-unit-by-cohort fixed effects \parencite[like the specification considered in][]{angrist1991does}.
+However, as discussed above, even if uninteracted control specifications could yield negative weights, they need not generate meaningful bias---and will typically yield more precise estimates.
+In practice, researchers can explore this potential bias-variance tradeoff by checking robustness to more flexible control specifications.